 “Assessment: The Musical!”—Episode 16 The Great Fall Awakening: Ensuring Efficient Data Collection at Your Institution

 Assessment, in general, can make a great musical… Come for some comic relief, share your assessment of drama, comedy, and heroic efforts.
 Let’s discuss how to turn all the drama into a success story!Find out more »

 Providing clear feedback is a known contributor to positively impacting student achievement.
 Yet, finding the right instruments and processes to give quality feedback in real-time can be daunting.
 Learn from assessment professionals from Thomas Jefferson University and Lincoln Land Community College (LLCC) who have designed and digitized processes at their institutions, to quantify qualitative assessment across disciplines.
 A common component of these assessment practices is the use of AAC&U VALUE Rubrics.
-The VALUE Rubrics served as a launching point to delineate relevant criteria for use in multiple disciplines.
-LLCC has created a high impact practices (HIPs) curriculum that centers on a VALUE-rubric inspired HIPs instrument, while Jefferson has used VALUE rubrics to develop evaluation tools for effective feedback in Design and Design Thinking courses.
-Both institutions have moved their assessment processes to their online assessment management platform to enable learners to see and respond to feedback in real-time.Find out more »
+As a launching point, VALUE Rubrics served to delineate relevant criteria for use in assessing high-impact practices (HIPs) and reflective processes in multiple disciplines and across platforms.Find out more »

 You, to the power of our community.